Our Sangha

 Organization structure

-According to the statutes of the community, Dharma Winds Zen Sangha is a participative structure based on the free participation of its member and is comprised of several Chan Groups/Hermitages, under the Chan teachings of its main teacher, Yao Xin Shakya.
-All the Chan Groups/Hermitages share a common teacher, lineage, legacy teachings and forms, yet manifest the same Chan Dharma differently, depending on the particular needs of their local community.
+According to the statutes of the community, Dharma Winds Zen Sangha is a participative structure based on the free participation of its member and is comprised of several Chan/Zen Groups/Hermitages, under the Chan and Soto Zen teachings of its main teacher, Yao Xin Shakya (Rev. Yoxin KaiUn).
+All the Chan/Zen Groups/Hermitages share a common teacher, lineage, legacy teachings and forms, yet manifest the same Chan and Soto Zen Dharma differently, depending on the particular needs of their local community.

-Each Chan Hermitage is led by an ordained Chan Priest (Dharma Teacher).
-Each Priest/Dharma Teacher is authorized to teach as a Priest/Dharma Teacher by Shi YaoXin and is affiliated with the Zen Buddhist Order of Hsu Yun.
+Each Chan/Zen Hermitage is led by an ordained Chan/Zen Priest (Transmitted Priest/Sensei).
+Each Transmitted Priest is authorized to teach as a Transmitted Chan/Zen Priest (Sensei) by YaoXin Shakya and is affiliated with the Zen Buddhist Order of Hsu Yun.

 A Chan/Zen Hermitage is primarily a place where a priest lives and shares his Buddhist practice with others.
 It is a place to practice in simplicity, humility and sincerity and doesn’t necessary offer all the services a Buddhist temple or monastery may offer.